 Ex-Newcastle man to step down as Charlton boss weeks after beating Sunderland in League One play-off final

-Ex-Newcastle United midfielder Lee Bowyer will leave his role as Charlton manager just weeks after conquering Sunderland in the League One play-off final.
+Lee Bowyer will leave his role as Charlton manager just weeks after beating Sunderland in the League One play-off final.

-Despite the former Leeds and England player’s success in his first full campaign, the two parties were unable to reach a contract agreement - meaning the 42-year-old will leave the club.
+Despite the success in Bowyer’s first full campaign, he and the club were unable to reach a contract agreement - meaning the 42-year-old will leave the club.

 "It is fair that Lee feels he should be paid like many other Championship managers.
 That the average Championship club makes a loss of around £15million per year is not something players should care about.
 The owners are crazy.